-He looks at me, wondering how I know his name, “Jesús, I know your name, you date of birth, your social security number and who you spent the evening with on your last trip to Vegas.
+He looks at me, wondering how I know his name, “Jesús, I know your name, date of birth, social security number and who you spent the evening with on your last trip to Vegas.
 I know you deliver supplies to three RVs out in the desert, and bring back tightly sealed containers of methamphetamine.
 I know you cut it into smaller batches and deliver them to street dealers for distribution to the reservations.
 I know you feed dealers here in Flagstaff, who bring product to LA and Vegas,” I rattle off a list of his contacts.

 “My friend will demonstrate one of her numerous specialties.”